2021 Midyear Outlook: Navigating through the recovery

 Listen in as we discuss our outlook on the US recovery and the Federal Reserve’s new framework, including its impact on inflation, interest rates and growth.

-The opinions expressed in this commentary are those of the Portfolio’s manager and are current through June 30, 2016.
-The manager’s views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
+The opinions expressed are those of the Portfolio’s manager and are not meant as investment advice or to predict or project the future performance of any investment product.
+The opinions are current through June 30, 2018, are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
+This commentary is being provided as a general source of information and is not intended as a recommendation to purchase, sell, or hold any specific security or to engage in any investment strategy.
+Investment decisions should always be made based on an investor’s specific objectives, financial needs, risk tolerance and time horizon.
 Past performance is not a guarantee of future results.

 The Russell 2000 Growth Index measures the performance of the small-cap growth segment of the U.S. equity universe.
-The Russell Microcap Growth Index measures the performance of the microcap growth segment of the U.S. equity market.
-The S&P 500 Index is composed of 500 selected common stocks chosen for market size, liquidity, and industry grouping, among other factors.
+The Russell Microcap Growth Index measures the performance of the micro-cap growth segment of the U.S. equity market.
+The S&P 500 Index is an unmanaged index of common stocks.
 It is not possible to invest directly in an index.

-Variable investment options are subject to market risk, including loss of principal, and are suitable for long-term investing, particularly for retirement.
-There are charges and expenses associated with annuities and variable life insurance products, including mortality and expense risk charges, administrative fees, expenses for optional riders and deferred sales charges for early withdrawals.
-Withdrawals before age 59 ½ may be subject to a 10 percent IRS penalty in addition to taxes.
-Ivy Funds VIP are only available as investment options in variable life insurance policies and variable annuity contracts issued by participating insurance companies.
-They are not offered or made available directly to the public.
+Annuities are long-term financial products designed for retirement purposes.
+Annuity and life insurance guarantees are based on the financial strength and claims-paying ability of the issuing insurance company.
+The guarantees have no bearing on the performance of a variable investment option.
+Variable investment options are subject to market risk, including loss of principal.
+There are charges and expenses associated with annuities and variable life insurance products, including mortality and expense risk charges, management fees, administrative fees, expenses for optional riders and deferred sales charges for early withdrawals.
+Withdrawals before age 59 1/2 may be subject to a 10% IRS tax penalty and surrender charges may apply.